josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Security-Settings-Applied-for.md

 # Security Settings Applied for InCommon Silver Compliance

-Created: 2015-03-20 10:03:33 -0500

-Modified: 2015-03-20 10:04:51 -0500

----

-**Keywords:** Campus Active Directory Security InCommon InC Silver
+## Summary

-**Summary:** The following settings have been applied to Campus Active Directory in order to secure credential secrets in a way that is compliant with InCommon Silver.
+The following settings have been applied to Campus Active Directory in order to secure credential secrets in a way that is compliant with InCommon Silver.

-**4.2.3.4 Stored Authentication Secrets**
+## 4.2.3.4 Stored Authentication Secrets

 Authentication Secrets shall not be stored as plaintext.
 Access to encrypted stored Secrets and to decrypted copies shall be protected by discretionary access controls that limit access to administrators and applications that require access (see also §4.2.5.6).